bramses/bramses-highly-opinionated-vault-2023/README.md

 Welcome to **Bramses' Highly Opinionated Vault 2023**!
 Thanks for checking it out.

 What you'll see in this repo is a **highly opinionated, unapologetic** way to use Obsidian.
 Note that this is not the *only* way to use Obsidian, nor is it the *correct* way.
-But it is a way that works well, especially once you understand the [philosophies](#Philosophies) behind it.
+But it is a way that **works well**, especially once you understand the [philosophies](#Philosophies) behind it.

 Some of these techniques may be familiar to you, others may be novel due to the *idiosyncracies about how my own mind works*.
 I'll do my best to explain all of my philosophies and lived experience in the creation of this vault.
 Some techniques, processes and plugins are built into the platform.
 Other techniques leverage powerful external softwares to greatly enhance the Obsidian experience.
 I'll argue for those as they come as well as provide potential alternatives.

+**Bramses' Highly Opinionated Vault 2023** is a **fully working vault template** that you'll be able to [run on your own](#installation) by using the "Use this Template" button in the top right corner.

 By following this guide and leveraging this template, I can promise that you'll be able to evolve from possibly never having used Obsidian to **being up to date with the way I think about using this phenomenal software**.
+If you are a current Obsidian user, I promise you'll come away with a few new tricks and theories to integrate into your own vault, or perhaps help you full pivot into this strategy.
 I hope you enjoy and have fun!!

 *NB: This guide is **really** long, so don't be afraid to use the [Table of Contents feature in the top left corner of the README](https://github.blog/changelog/2021-04-13-table-of-contents-support-in-markdown-files/).